Last updated: Dec-11-2024

 Paced subtitles

 Control the pace of your subtitles and captions by defining the maximum number of words to appear on each subtitle frame and optionally add word highlighting.
-Paced subtitles are added by generating a Cloudinary transcript file and adding the maxWords
+You can add paced subtitles by generating a Cloudinary transcript file and adding the maxWords

 parameter to your track configuration.
 You can trigger automatic generation of your transcript file on upload, or alternatively, use the Google AI Video Transcription add-on to create the appropriate Cloudinary transcript file for your video.